pynbody/tangos/docs/first_steps_ramses+hop.md

   * `tangos` is the command-line tool to administrate your tangos database
   * `add` is a subcommand to add a new simulation
   * `tutorial` identifies the simulation we're adding
   * `--min-particles 100` imports only halos/groups with at least 100 particles.
+  * `--no-renumber` specifies that _tangos_ should use the original HOP halo numbering, which starts from zero.
+Otherwise, _tangos_ renumbers the halos starting from 1.
+This would have no impact on analyses since it is all handled internally, but it can be confusing if you are used to dealing with the raw catalogues, so we switch it off here.

 Note that all _tangos_ command-line tools provide help.
 For example `tangos --help` will show you all subcommands, and `tangos add --help` will tell you more about the possible options for adding a simulation.